-The Canadian Rolfing® Association (CRA) is the professional association that represents Rolfers™ doing the practice of Rolfing Structural Integration manual therapy in Canada.
+The Rolfing® Association of Canada (RAC) is the professional association that represents Rolfers™ doing the practice of Rolfing Structural Integration manual therapy in Canada.

 Our members are graduates of the Rolf Institute of Structural Integration (RISI), and they are bound by the same code of ethics and standards of practice as all Rolfers internationally.

 Board of Directors

 Vision of the RAC

-The CRA is a national non-profit organization representing all Rolfers™ in Canada.
-The CRA is building a strong national presence for Structural Integration as a professional category of manual therapy.
+The RAC is a national non-profit organization representing all Rolfers™ in Canada.
+The RAC is building a strong national presence for Structural Integration as a professional category of manual therapy.
 Structural Integration is one of the many types of touch therapy available to the Canadian public.

-The CRA is educating the Canadian public, insurers, legislators, and health care systems about the strengths and skills of Canadian Rolfers as manual therapists doing Structural Integration.
+The RAC is educating the Canadian public, insurers, legislators, and health care systems about the strengths and skills of Canadian Rolfers as manual therapists doing Structural Integration.

 Mission of the Rolfing® Association of Canada

-The CRA is committed to advancing the profession of Structural Integration in Canada by:
+The RAC is committed to advancing the profession of Structural Integration in Canada by: